 Eligibility and Terms of the Award

-The Tarrant Summer Graduate Research Scholarship is a full summer research scholarship available to post-qualifying Organic Division graduate students as well as post-qualifying graduate students of Organic Division faculty members.
-The scholarship will include a $500 travel stipend to an approved conference in the summer of or academic year following the award period.
+The Tarrant Summer Graduate Research Fellowship is a full summer research fellowship available to post-qualifying Organic Division graduate students as well as post-qualifying graduate students of Organic Division faculty members.
+The fellowship will include a $500 travel stipend to an approved conference in the summer of or academic year following the award period.
 The recipient(s) will be selected based primarily on research accomplishments and research potential, but leadership/service and academic record will also be considered.

-Students already holding a fellowship/scholarship (GSF, NSF, etc.) that would support them as an RA in Summer C 2017 are ineligible to receive a Tarrant Summer Graduate Research Scholarship.
-Students who previously received a Tarrant Summer Graduate Research Scholarship are not eligible to apply.
+Students already holding a fellowship/scholarship (GSF, NSF, etc.) that would support them as an RA in Summer C are ineligible to receive a Tarrant Summer Graduate Research Fellowship.
+Students who previously received a Tarrant Summer Graduate Research Fellowship are not eligible to apply.

 Application Information and Selection Criteria